--IPA:autognum[=(ON|OFF)]
+-IPA:autognum[=(ONIOFF)]

 Determine the optimal value of the -Gnum option.
-The goal is to identify a size bound below which data can be allocated relative to the global pointer and accessed cheaply (default ON).
+The goal is to identify a size bound below which data can be allocated relative to the global pointer and accessed cheaply This optimization is turned off when -multigot is specified in the linker command line.(default ON).

--IPA:cgi[=(ON|OFF)]
+-IPA:cgi[=(ONIOFF)]